mosayebi/PatchyDisc/README.md

 ## Input file

-Below is the contents of a sample input file for simulating a mixture of tri-valant and bi-valant patchy discs.
+Below is the contents of a sample input file for simulating a mixture of tri-valent and bi-valent patchy discs.

 ```json
 {